 - Mid-range price kits

-Of course shops often have specials so make sure you shop around.
-Something we've listed as a High End priced kit you may find on sale!
+Of course, shops often have specials so make sure you shop around.
+A kit that we've listed at the High-end, you may find on sale!

-Tamiya F104 Pro II – this is not a serious racing kit but its T-Bar design may provide grip on unprepared surfaces such as a car park.
+Tamiya F104 Pro II – This is not a serious racing kit, but its T-Bar design may provide additional grip on unprepared surfaces such as a car park.
 If you can find one for the right price then this can be a fun basher or good looking shelf queen (Tamiya sometimes bundle these cars with great looking pre-painted body shells).

-Budget kits are a great way into F1, and to have fun, but don't expect to win races with them.
+Budget kits are a great way into F1, and to have fun, but they aren't as competitive as some of the more expensive kits.

 All of these cars have proven racing performance:

-CRC WTF1-FC16 – CRC have significant experience with pan car chassis and the FC16 is their latest F1 car.
-It uses Imperial/Standard hardware (ie: measurements are in inches).
+CRC WTF1-DS – CRC has significant experience with pan car chassis and the WTF1-DS is their latest F1 car.
+It uses Imperial/Standard hardware (i.e., measurements are in inches).

-The street price of these kits can vary significantly and cars we have listed as “High End Priced” might be found for a “Mid-Range Price”.
+The street price of these kits can vary significantly and cars we have listed as “High-end” might be found for a “Mid-range” price.

 Kits to Keep an Eye On

-If none of these chassis excite you then check out our F1 RC Manufacturers page for all available chassis.
-There are a number of F1 kits that are either not particularly popular at time of writing, or they are only popular in particular locations around the world.
+If none of these chassis excites you then check out our F1 RC Manufacturers page for all available chassis.
+There are a number of F1 kits that are either not particularly popular at the time of writing, or they are only popular in certain locations around the world.
 If you are an experienced F1 racer then you may like to check them out for something different.

 What is the best car for you?

-Only you can answer that but hopefully this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
+Only you can answer that question, but hopefully, this overview allows you to cross off some things you don’t like and identifies options you’d like to explore further.
 Next stop – a detailed look through our Manufacturers section for a full list of the kits available.